Star Trek: The Next Generation - Episode Guide - Season 2

 15. Pen Pals – It’s Data vs. The Prime Directive!
 Data has been speaking via radio signal with a girl named Sarjenka for a few weeks, keeping his true identity a secret.
 When Serjenka’s planet faces destruction, complications ensue.
 In a subplot, Wesley leads a science team in his first leadership assignment. ***.

-16. Q Who – In perhaps not the best episode of season 2 but certainly its most seminal, Q returns to show the Enterprise crew “what’s waiting” in an area of space about to be encroached upon by the Federation: The Borg, who rapidly get to work in opening up the Enterprise as though it were a tin can. ****
+16. Q Who – Maybe the best episode of season 2 and certainly the series most seminal, Q returns to show the Enterprise crew “what’s waiting” in an area of space about to be encroached upon by the Federation: The Borg, who rapidly get to work in opening up the Enterprise as though it were a tin can. ****

-17. The Samaritan Snare – Bizarre aliens calling themselves Pakleds are idiots with regard to science, math and technology, but are pretty damn good at crime – like kidnapping, which they do to LaForge, who is made to get their ship operational. ***
+17. The Samaritan Snare – Bizarre aliens calling themselves Pakleds are idiots with regard to science, math and technology, but are pretty damn good at crime – like kidnapping, which they do to LaForge, who is focred to get their ship operational. *

 18. Up the Long Ladder – The Enterprise goes on two rescue missions at once – the first involving protection of an agricultural colony populated by sexy Irish folks, the other a group of clones dealing with genetic degeneration.
 Riker contributes a healthy share of flirtatiousness before the solution which viewers deduce in 10 minutes is reached. **